infinitydaemon/Wifi-AP/README.md

 A feature-rich wireless router software for RPi3 specific devices.
-The kernel + OS is tailed for end-user security with a minimal usable RASPAP web-ui.
+The kernel + OS is tailored for end-user security with a minimal usable RASPAP web-ui.
+Mainline OpSec Kernel (https://github.com/infinitydaemon/OpSec-Kernel) is used as base.